Post-Doctoral Scholarships

 • The scholarship covers a time period of 12 month with a basic subsistence allowance (e.g. 3.900,00 Euro/month for South Africa).
 Travel/ flight costs are provided and additional research funds can be applied for.

-• Applications can be submitted until 1st June 2025
+• Applications can be submitted until 1st July 2025 (extended)

 We are looking forward to receiving your applications